• Home

 • Limit Distractions: Too much social media or comparing oneself with others can drain mental energy.
 Focus on your journey.

 Mental health and wellness at law school are as crucial as academic achievements.
 By understanding its importance and implementing the above strategies, law students can navigate their challenging years with resilience and success.
-Remember, seeking help when needed is not a sign of weakness but strength.
+Remember, seeking help is not a sign of weakness but strength.

 Frequently Asked Questions